Lyudmila Pavlichenko: In popular culture

-The American folk singer Woody Guthrie composed a song ("Miss Pavlichenko") as a tribute to her war record and to memorialize her visits to the United States and Canada.
+The American folk singer Woody Guthrie composed the song "Miss Pavlichenko" as a tribute to her war record and to memorialize her visits to the United States and Canada.
 It was released as part of The Asch Recordings.

-Pavlichenko was a subject of the 2015 film, Battle for Sevastopol (original Russian title, "Битва за Севастополь").
-A joint Russian-Ukrainian production, it was released in both countries on 2 April 2015.
-Its international premiere took place two weeks later at the Beijing International Film Festival.
-It is a heavily romanticized version of her life, with several fictitious characters and many departures from the events related in her memoirs.
+Pavlichenko is the subject of the 2015 film Battle for Sevastopol (original Russian title, "Битва за Севастополь").
+A joint Ukrainian-Russian production, it was released in both countries on 2 April 2015, and its international premiere took place two weeks later at the Beijing International Film Festival.

 The first English language edition of her memoirs, Lady Death, was published by Greenhill Books in February 2018.
 It has a foreword by Martin Pegler and is part of the Lionel Leventhal's Greenhill Sniper Library series.

-Pavlichenko's story was featured in the fourth season of Drunk History, where she was played by Mae Whitman.

-In Call of Duty: Vanguard, protagonist Lt.
-Polina Petrova (voiced by Laura Bailey) was inspired by Pavlichenko.

-In the 1995 alternate history novel Worldwar: Tilting the Balance by Harry Turtledove, Pavlichenko seems to have been the inspiration for the minor character Tatiana in Pskov.

-In the 1944 film comedy, The Doughgirls, Eve Arden played Sgt.
-Natalia Moskoroff, a highly-decorated Soviet sniper visiting the capital on a good-will tour.

-Kate Quinn's 2022 novel The Diamond Eye is a fictionalized account of Pavlichenko's life.
+Pavlichenko's experiences during World War II, both in battle and on tour in the United States, have inspired several historical fiction novels, including Beautiful Assassin (2010) and Kate Quinn's 2022 novel The Diamond Eye.